Chemung River Combined Sewer Overflow Discharge in Elmira

 The sewer overflows are composed of rainwater and wastewater.
 The rainwater makes up 90% to 98% of the combined overflow.

 The rainwater was discharged as a primary system capacity relief after a heavy rainfall event when the rain exceeds the system capacity.
-An estimated 150,000 gallons were released into the Chemung River thirty minutes after midnight Friday night.
+An estimated 150,000 gallons were released into the Chemung River thirty minutes after midnight on Friday.
 This was a permitted combined system overflow discharge so no steps need to be taken by the public.

-Note: An earlier version of this story contained an incorrect spelling for Chemung.
-The error has been corrected.